-- First Concerns a teacher has concerns and additional interventions may be offered - SEN Support children who have been identified as having additional needs and require provision that is additional to and different from the mainstream curriculum - Complex children who have been identified as having complex and significant needs and may be in the process of an EHC assessment or have an EHC in place - Specialist children who have an EHCP and are receiving education in a specialist provision
+- First Concerns a teacher has concerns and additional interventions may be offered - SEND Support children who have been identified as having additional needs and require provision that is additional to and different from the mainstream curriculum - Complex children who have been identified as having complex and significant needs and may be in the process of an EHC assessment or have an EHC in place - Specialist children who have an EHCP and are receiving education in a specialist provision

-We provide for the following kinds of special educational needs (SEN):
+We provide for the following kinds of special educational needs (SEND):

 We are an inclusive mainstream setting catering for children and young people with a wide range of needs who are able to demonstrate capacity for accessing the mainstream curriculum with differentiation and support.
-We support pupils with a range of needs including Cognition and Learning needs, Communication and interaction Difficulties, Visual and Hearing Impairments, Physical Disabilities, Speech and Language Disorder and Delay and Social, Emotional and Mental Health.
+We support pupils with a range of needs including Cognition and Learning needs, Communication and Interaction Difficulties, Visual and Hearing Impairments, Physical Disabilities, Speech and Language Disorder and Delay and Social, Emotional and Mental Health.

-We identify and assess pupils with SEN using the following methods:
+We identify and assess pupils with SEND using the following methods:

-Children with SEND are identified as early as possible within our school through discussion with class teachers, teaching assistants (where appropriate) and parents.
-Initial identification may typically come from school staff working directly with the child or from concerns brought by parents or carers.
+Children with SEND are identified as early as possible within our school through discussion with class teachers, teaching assistants (where appropriate) and parents/carers.
 These concerns might be based on a pupil's wellbeing, their emotional or behavioural presentation, their progress in comparison to their peer group or their profile against recognised characteristics of specific forms of SEND.